Would you like to see what we have written on a subject? Use the search below.

 “In the time of those kings, the God of heaven will set up a kingdom that will never be destroyed, nor will it be left to another people.
 It will crush all those kingdoms and bring them to an end, but it will itself endure forever.”
 Dan.
 2:44, NIV

 The Tabernacle/Temple, sacrifices and other rituals of the Old Covenant were never intended to be permanent.
-They prepared the way for Jesus to come and establish the New Covenant which was the end goal all the time.
-While sometimes the words “eternal” and “everlasting” are used in relation to some aspects of the Old Covenant it is the true fulfillment and not the type or shadow that is everlasting.
+They prepared the way for Jesus to come and establish the New Covenant, which was the end goal all the time.
+While sometimes the words “eternal” and “everlasting” are used about some aspects of the Old Covenant, it is the true fulfillment, not the type or shadow that is everlasting.

 “They serve at a sanctuary that is a copy and shadow of what is in heaven.
 This is why Moses was warned when he was about to build the tabernacle: “See to it that you make everything according to the pattern shown you on the mountain.”
 But in fact the ministry Jesus has received is as superior to theirs as the covenant of which he is mediator is superior to the old one, since the new covenant is established on better promises.”
 Heb.
 8:5-6, NIV